Variational and nonvariational solutions for double phase variable exponent problems: Nonvariational problem

 \section{Nonvariational problem}

 We consider problem (\ref{e1.1}) being nonvariational since the nonlinear term $f$ may depend on the gradient of the solution.
-Our first main result demonstrates an existence property for problem (\ref{e1.1}) using the nonlinear monotone operator theory.
+Our first main result demonstrates an existence property for problem (\ref{e1.1}) using the nonlinear monotone operator theory. \begin{definition} A function $u\in W_0^{1,\mathcal{H}}(\Omega)$ is called a weak solution to problem (\ref{e1.1}) if for given any $f\in W_0^{1,\mathcal{H}}(\Omega)^*$, it holds